BMC Digital Workplace Advanced 18.02

 You can create a custom PDF for a specific topic, a topic and its children, or a group of topics with a specific label.
 For information about how you can export a custom PDF from this space, see Exporting to PDF and other formats.

-The following topics contain videos that supplement or replace the text-based documentation.
+The following topics in the Integrating section contain videos that supplement or replace the text-based documentation:

 This topic provides information that supplements the BMC Digital Workplace documentation.